how much to screed a floor

 If there are any issues accessing the site, including parking provisions, this will incur extra costs.

-Different Types of Screeding and How Much They Cost
+Different Types of Screeding and Their Cost

 worker preparing concrete for screeding